aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/resizing-with-resize-type-enumeration/_index.md

 ## Step 2: Resize the Image

 Now, resize the loaded image using the Resize Type Enumeration.
-In this example, we use the Lanczos Resample method:
+In this example, we use the Lanczos Resample method, which is ideal when you **how to resize image** with high quality:

 ```java
 image.resize(300, 300, ResizeType.LanczosResample);